-Which Real Estate Agency Should I Join After Passing My RES Exams?
+Which Real Estate Agency Should I Join (Updated 2023)?

 I met with a number of real estate agents-to-be recently.
-Speaking to them reminds me of what made me decide to join my previous property agency when I first started in my real estate agent career.
+Speaking to them reminds me of what made me decide to join my first property agency when I started my real estate agent career.

 For many looking to enter the industry, one of the first few questions is always: